 According to the nature and scope of an application, there are different types of software testing.
 This is because not all testing procedures suit all products.
 And every type has its pros and cons.
 There are two basic types of testing: functional and non-functional.

 Functional testing verifies each function of an application or software.
 The tester verifies functionality with a specified set of requirements.
 So the source code of a software or an application doesn’t play a major role in this case.
-Black box testing—that is, testing the behavior of the software—is the main concern.
+Testing the behavior of the software is the main concern.

 The different types of functional testing include: